MicrosoftDocs/PowerShell-Docs/reference/3.0/PSWorkflow/About/about_InlineScript.md

 Workflow New A = 4
 ```

+> [!NOTE]
-Troubleshooting Note:  A statement with the $Using scope modifier
+> Troubleshooting Note:  A statement with the $Using scope modifier
-should appear before any use of the variable in the InlineScript
+> should appear before any use of the variable in the InlineScript
-script block.
+> script block.

-# RUNNING IN-PROCESS
+## RUNNING IN-PROCESS

 To improve reliability, the commands in the InlineScript script
 block run in their own process, outside of the  process in which